choijin/Loan_Underwriting/README.md

 - **`Evaluation`**: Applied finance-specific evaluation methods, including walk-forward testing.

 ### Outcome
 The model outputs predicted default probability, which can assist the bank in determining suitable interest rates and underwriting fees.
+Using the above mentioned techniques, the model's AUC improved from baseline result of **0.701** to **0.7761**.

 ## Usage
 ### Key Files